wbreeze/awsLambdaImage/README.md

 ### On the EC2 Instance, Amazon Linux

+The project has scripts for setting-up the machine, cloning and initializing the awsLambdaImage project, building, and distributing the Lambda function.
+The are in the `script` directory.

 The following commands, roughly, are in the file, [`ec2_image_setup.sh`][setup]

     [~]$ sudo yum update